 Associate, Cravath, Swaine & Moore (New York); Law Clerk, Chief Judge Judith S. Kaye (New York Court of Appeals); Associate, Morrison & Foerster, LLP (San Francisco); Corporate Counsel, Franklin Templeton Investments (San Mateo)

-Member of State Bar of California and New York; Admitted in the Northern District, Eastern District, and Central District of California, and in the Ninth Circuit Court of Appeals and New York Court of Appeals
+Admitted in California and New York; Admitted in the Northern District, Eastern District, and Central District of California, and in the Ninth Circuit Court of Appeals and New York Court of Appeals